"We Clean The Way You Want"

 -Anaplasmosis - Babesiosis - Borrelia Mayonii - Borrelia Miyamotoi - -Bourbon Virus - Colorado Tick Fever - Ehrlichiosis - Heartland Virus -Lyme Disease - Powassan Disease - Rickettsia Parkeri Rickettsiosis - -Rocky Mountain Spotted Fever - Southern Tick-Associated Rash Illness -Tick Borne Relapsing Fever - Tularemia - 364D Rickettsiosis.

-Lone Star ticksare spreading a disease that could cause you to become allergic to meat.
+Lone Star ticks are spreading a disease that could cause you to become allergic to meat.
 Alpha-gal, a galactose sugar molecule, causes a re-wiring of the immune system which causes the recipient of the bite to become allergic to meat.
 The disease, primarily found in southeastern U.S., has spread and become common in farther north and western regions that experience warming temperatures.

 One more word on this TICKS: